 How to Undo Recent Commits in Git

-One of the greatest things about Git is that you can undo almost anything.
-Let’s have a look how we can undo recent commits in Git.
+One of the greatest advantages of Git is that you can undo almost anything.
+Let’s have a look at how we can undo recent commits in Git.

 git reset --soft HEAD~x

-Note: Put the corresponding number instead of ~x.
-For example, if you specify ~3, the command will affect the third commit from the bottom.
-If you do not specify ~x, git reset --soft HEAD command will affect your latest commit.
+Put the corresponding number instead of ~x.
+For example, if you specify ~3, the command will affect the three latest commits.

-The git reset --soft HEAD command rewinds your current HEAD to the specified revision.
-When you use this command you just undo the last commit, but the changes you have made will be stored in your working tree, and on your index, so git commit command will create a commit with the exact same changes as the commit you "undo" before.
+When you use this command you just undo the last commits, but the changes you have made will be stored in your working tree, and on your index, so the git commit command will create a commit with the same changes as the commits you "undo" before.
+Instead of HEAD~x, you can use a commit hash.

-git revert HEAD~x (git reset --hard commit hash) reverts the changes specified by the last commit in HEAD and create a new commit with the reverted changes.
+The following command reverts the changes of the given commit and creates a new commit with the reverted changes.

 git commit --amend

-If you just want to make changes in the commit message, you simply "commit again" - without any staged changes but with the correct message:
+If you want to change the latest commit message, you can run this command without any staged changes::

 git commit --amend -m "This is the correct message"